iqm-finland/KQCircuits/docs/user_guide/simulation/elmer_remote_workflow.rst

     * for each n simulations: `kqc sim sim_i.py -e --export-path-basename sim_i_tmp_folder`
     * `kqc sim --remote-run-only user@host sim_1_tmp_folder... sim_n_tmp_folder`

+- The simulations can be run on background with `--detach` flag in which case the output is saved to a `sim_i_tmp_folder/../nohup_runid.out` file, where `runid` is an unique run identifier.
+This can be followed for example with `watch cat sim_i_tmp_folder/../nohup_runid.out`

 .. note::

     Simulations need an empty folder on remote that will be cleared once all simulations are finsihed.
 By default `~/KQCircuits/tmp` is used,